beginning of content

 You should have the flu shot every year.
 Most people only need one injection.

-Some people need 2 shots, 4 weeks apart, these are:
+Some people need 2 shots, 4 weeks apart, such as:

 To find out more read Flu vaccine FAQs.